+."
 Id. at 46.
 Google does not dispute this factual assertion.
 See Google Colorado Reply, Def.'s Resp. to Colorado SMF, ECF No. 523-1 [hereinafter Google Colorado CSMF], ¶ 70.

-conduct that discourages users from navigating directly to SVPs for information does not harm competition in general search and related general-search ad markets.
+Plaintiffs cite the Branch Metrics episode as an example of Google protecting its monopoly in search by impeding users from directly navigating to SVPs.
+Colorado Opp'n at 45-46.
+But again, conduct that discourages users from navigating directly to SVPs for information does not harm competition in general search and related general-search ad markets.
 As previously observed, if a user looks to an SVP for specialized information instead of Google, the user is not using Google's rivals, either.